nosarthur/nosarthur.github.io/_posts/2019-05-27-gita-breakdown.md

 - [python3 module of the week](https://pymotw.com/3/)
 - [python standard library](https://docs.python.org/3/library/)

-The first one is basically a compilation of examples.
+The first one is full of nice examples.

 Another fun reading material is the
 [Google engineering practices](https://arxiv.org/abs/1702.01715).